 The "nature" of mathematics, the axiomatic method, the theory of sets, the real number continuum, and various viewpoints on the foundations of mathematics.
-Students who do not receive a grade of C- or better in MATH 150 (or equivalent) may be dropped from the course.
+Students must earn a grade of C- or better in all prerequisite courses.
+The Department of Mathematics & Computer Science reserves the right to remove students from the course who do not meet the course prerequisites.

-Pre-Requisites: (MATH 150) Course Frequency: Fall: All Years Spring: All Years Summer: N/A
+Pre-Requisites: (MATH 150) Course Frequency: Fall: N/A Spring: All Years Summer: N/A relations, and generating functions.
+Students must earn a grade of C- or better in all prerequisite courses.
+The Department of Mathematics & Computer Science reserves the right to remove students from the course who

-MATH 325 Combinatorics
+MATH 325 Combinatorics & Graph Theory

 A survey of some of the techniques of combinatorials mathematics and their application.
-Topics include connectivity, planarity and colorability of graphs, graph isomorphisms, enumeration techniques, recurrence relations, and generating functions.
+Topics include connectivity, planarity and colorability of graphs, graph isomorphisms, enumeration techniques, recurrence do not meet the course prerequisites.